GT-Buzzik/FrontEnd/README.md

 * Frontend Application currently only presents the Student side of the project.
 The data is persisted in the backend and the APIs exist for it to be retrieved in a future project.
 * Notifications and account settings aren't implemented.
 * Does not currently interact with the GT CAS system.
+* Occasionally the bar graph does not properly render, but setting the filter to "Date" and clicking "Refine" will fix this problem.

 # Installation Guide

+### Pre-requisites

+* As Buzzik is delivered as a Google Chrome extension, users must have the Google chrome browser installed on their machine.
+* There are no dependent third party libraries.

+### Installation

 1. Download this frontend repository and extract it somewhere.
 2. Open up Google Chrome and navigate to the Extensions menu. (click the three dots in the top right, then click "More Tools", then click "Extensions")